tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

 Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new upload resource.
-The request MUST include an `Upload-Length` header or `Upload-Defer-Length` header.
+The request MUST include one of the following
+headers:

-If the entire size of the upload is known in advance, the Client MUST include the `Upload-Length` header and set its value to the entire size if the upload in bytes.
+a) `Upload-Length` to indicate the size of an entire upload in bytes.

-In the case that the entire size is not known before the upload is created, the Client MUST NOT include the `Upload-Length` header and instead add `Upload-Defer-Length: 1` to the `POST` request.
-Once the entire size of the upload is known the Client MUST include the `Upload-Length` in the next `PATCH` request.
+b) `Upload-Defer-Length: 1` if upload size is not known.

+Once it is known the Client MUST set the `Upload-Length` in the next `PATCH` request.
-Once the upload's length has been set it MUST NOT be changed.
+Once set it MUST NOT be changed.

-As long as the Server is not aware of the upload's length it MUST include `Upload-Defer-Length: 1` into and MUST exclude `Upload-Length` from responses to `HEAD` requests.
+If `Upload-Length` is not known to the Server, it MUST set `Upload-Defer-Length: 1` in all `PATCH` and `HEAD` responses.

 If the Server supports deferring length, it MUST add `creation-defer-length` to the `Tus-Extension` header.